 Factors that encourage success of the School Based OT Service

-School based Occupational Therapy should be consistent in terms of quality and frequency.
-When the one-on-one sessions, group sessions and push-in sessions are consistent, it becomes easier to make, record and track notable progress as well as achieving the goals set.
+School-based Occupational Therapy should be consistent in terms of quality and frequency.
+Whether it is one-on-one, group, or push-in sessions, consistency enables one to keep a record and track notable progress.
+This allows one to achieve the goals set.

-School Based occupational therapy enables many students to access Occupational Therapy services within their learning environment.
-It is of great benefit to the students, teachers and parents.
-The convince it offers to the student and parent/caregiver makes it a viable option.
-The school team and the therapists form a great symbiotic relationship where they learn from each other.
-This improves quality of the education and the sessions.
+School-Based Occupational Therapy enables many students to access Occupational Therapy services within their learning environment.
+It is of great benefit to the students, teachers, and parents.
+The convince it offers to the student, and parent/caregiver makes it a viable option.
+The school team and the therapists form a symbiotic relationship where they learn from each other.
+This improves the quality of the education and the sessions.

-It would be great to hear your school based therapy experience as a parent, teacher, or therapist.
-Do feel free to ask any relevant question or leave a comment below.
+It would be great to hear about your school-based therapy experience as a parent, teacher, or therapist.
+Do feel free to ask any relevant questions or leave a comment below.
 We will be happy to answer your question and reply to your comments.

-You can also chat with us on WhatsApp or get in touch with us.
+You can also chat on WhatsApp or get in touch with us.
 Looking forward to hearing from you.

 Don’t forget to share widely.